 It’s not only accurate data that helps businesses decide on their next steps.
 Big data systems provide businesses with banking and financial services analytics to not only process information but to summarize it and derive valuable insights from it.
 This allows businesses to get a helicopter view over their processes and clients, helping them make better strategic decisions.

 3. Increased efficiency

-With big data, your employees will always have necessary data at hand when it comes to customer service, marketing campaigns, and other processes.
-Big data allows businesses to take a highly personalized approach to handling individual customer cases.
+With big data, your employees will always have the necessary data at hand when it comes to customer service, marketing campaigns, and other processes.
+Big data allows businesses to take a highly personalized approach to handle individual customer cases.
 For example, after you’ve gathered information about one of your customers through multiple channels, you can offer your services exactly when the customer needs them.
 This automated approach allows your employees to focus on other tasks.

 Challenges of big data in FinTech